 Cookware was historically seen as something that a consumer only buys when they need and it’s associated with life changes like leaving home or getting married.
-The new concept of the home as a refuge and a place of comfort where to play with color and design and has become important to the public in recent years and offering purchasers new cookware options to enhance their experience is a good selling point.
+The new concept of the home as a refuge and a place of comfort where to play with color and design has become even more important as consumers are spending more time at home due to lockdowns.
+Their interest for home products is increasing and this offers a great opportunity for the cookware industry.
+A good selling point may be to offer new cookware options in order to enhance the consumer's experience .

 When introducing something new to the market, rather than completely put together a new product line, consider collection restyling to offer customers something different that you can get onto store shelves quickly and with lower investments, still having consumers excited about buying seasonal items.